-2.3.1 Presentation and Documentation for the Audit Team
+3.3.2 Presentation and Documentation for the Audit Team

 On the first day of the Audit the Auditee presents to the Audit Team the information and documentation specified in the Audit agenda.
-A list of the required documentation is included in Annex C. Documentation must be available to the Audit Team in English.
+A list of the required documentation is included in Annex C.

-Having reviewed the documentation the Audit Team identifies the individuals to be interviewed during the Audit.
+Having reviewed the documentation, the Audit Team identifies the individuals to be interviewed during the Audit.
 It is the responsibility of the Auditee to ensure the availability of these individuals.

-2.3.2 Audit Performance
+3.3.3 Audit Performance